cloudlearningk/Python_Logs_Parsing/README.md

 Detect CrashLoopBackOff in logs and trigger an alert.

-How I Practiced & Learned (Recommended for beginners)
+## 🧠 How I Practiced & Learned

-While working on this project, I followed a step-by-step, hands-on approach to truly understand Python and its applications in DevOps and Cloud automation:
+While working on this project, I followed a **step-by-step, hands-on approach** to truly understand Python and its applications in DevOps and Cloud automation:

-Stepwise Execution:
+1. **Stepwise Execution:**

-I ran my scripts step by step, printing outputs at every stage to see how data changes.
+   - Ran scripts step by step, printing outputs at every stage to observe data changes.

-This helped me understand how each Python statement affects the result.
+   - Helped me understand how each Python statement affects the result.

-Type Checking:
+2. **Type Checking:**

-I checked the type of variables and outputs at every step to ensure the data is in the expected format (e.g., strings, integers, lists).
+   - Checked the **type of variables and outputs** at every step to ensure data is in the expected format (e.g., strings, integers, lists).

-This made debugging easier and improved my understanding of Python data structures.
+   - Made debugging easier and improved my understanding of Python data structures.

-Practical Scenarios:
+3. **Practical Scenarios:**

-Applied Python skills to real-world DevOps and Cloud tasks like parsing logs, extracting CPU/Memory usage, detecting errors, and identifying containers.
+   - Applied Python skills to real-world DevOps and Cloud tasks like parsing logs, extracting CPU/Memory usage, detecting errors, and identifying containers.

-Simulated tasks that cloud engineers or DevOps professionals perform daily.
+   - Simulated tasks that cloud engineers or DevOps professionals perform daily.

-Iterative Learning:
+4. **Iterative Learning:**

-Printed intermediate outputs, corrected mistakes, and refined logic for accuracy.
+   - Printed intermediate outputs, corrected mistakes, and refined logic for accuracy.

-Repeated similar exercises for multiple scenarios to reinforce understanding.
+   - Repeated similar exercises for multiple scenarios to reinforce understanding.

-This method helped me develop confidence in Python and understand how simple scripts can solve real-world automation problems.
+> This approach helped me **develop confidence in Python** and see how simple scripts can solve real-world automation problems.